joonasnuutinen/dev-env-test/README.md

 ```
 git clone --recursive git@github.com:joonasnuutinen/dev-env-test.git
+cd dev-env-test
 npm install
 ```

-This clones the repository as well as two Git submodules: `node-api-test`and `wp-plugin-test` and then runs `npm install` on all of these.
+This clones the repository as well as two Git submodules: `node-api-test`and `wp-plugin-test`, and then runs `npm install` on all of these.

 ## Run the development environment